Washington DC Monuments at night

 Iwo Jima DC Monuments at Night

-After you visit all of the monuments near the Mall, take a drive to Iwo Jima.
+After you visit all of the monuments near the Mall, take a driving tour of DC monuments at night to Iwo Jima.
 It is a short drive, and so worth it.
 On our last trip, we never adjusted to East Coast time.
 We ended up visiting Iwo Jima at midnight!

 I loved seeing this monument at night!
 There is plenty of parking all around!
 My brother was in the Marines, so this one has a special place in my heart.